 NServiceBus., which is a unique ID for that message.
 The first message to be sent in a conversation will also get a unique

-If the handling of an incoming message results in outgoing messages, those messages are given an
+If handling an incoming message results in outgoing messages, those messages are given an

 NServiceBus. header equal to the

-MessageId of the incoming message and are given the same
+MessageId of the incoming message.
+They are also given the same

 ConversationId as the incoming message.

 Each conversation starts with a single command or event.
-This message is often triggered by some action external to the system such as a user clicking a Submit Order button on a website.
-The metadata used to generate the diagram does not include the trigger such cases but it does include the endpoint that sent or published the message, represented by a Start of Conversation marker on the endpoint lifeline.
+This message is often triggered by some action external to the system (for example, a user clicking a Submit Order button on a website).
+The metadata used to generate the diagram does not include the trigger in these cases but it does include the endpoint that sent or published the message, represented by a Start of Conversation marker on the endpoint lifeline.

 When a message is sent, a solid arrow is drawn from the lifeline of the sending endpoint to the lifeline of the receiving endpoint labelled with the message type.
 The arrow always points from the sending endpoint to the receiving endpoint.

-Right-clicking on a message label gives access to actions related to that message.
+Right-clicking on a message label shows actions related to that message.